Automattic/vip-cli/CONTRIBUTING.md

    just-in-case).
 1. Make sure not to merge anymore changes into `develop` while all the release steps below are in progress.

+You can release either using GitHub Actions or locally.

 #### Changelog Generator Hint: